AsquaredWsquared/eleos-dev-env/README.md

 > docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash

-In Docker Desktop you should now have two Docker Images: postgresql and odoo15 and two running Docker Containers: sta-odoo-dev and <random_name>.
+In Docker Desktop you should now have two Docker Images: postgresql and odoo15 and two running Docker Containers: sta-odoo-dev and sta-postgres-dev.

 ## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension and do some coding!!